 HOA #4.
 I have one association in Tiburon that doesn't allow smoking anywhere on the property, including inside units.
 "No Smoking Property" signs are at each property entry. -Trudy M.

 HOA #6.
-We amended our documents in 2010 to become a non-smoking facility both within individual units and in the common area.
+We amended our documents to become a non-smoking facility both within individual units and in the common area.
 We made an exception for two older residents to continue smoking on their balconies only.
-These two have now passed away, so we are a smoke-free complex. -Angela D., Los Gatos
+These two have now passed away, so we are a smoke-free complex. -Angela D, Los Gatos

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.